According to Statista, 65% of employees globally feel engaged in their work.

 6 Ways High Employee Engagement Can Have a Negative Impact

-The dark side of high employee engagement is very much real and here are 6 negative effects you need to watch out for.
+The dark side of high employee engagement is very much real and here are 6 negative effects of employee engagement you need to watch out for.

 1. Being Complacent

-One of the most evident effects of the dark side of high employee engagement is complacency.
+One of the most evident effects of the dark side of employee engagement is complacency.